 - In a large mixing bowl, combine the ground peanuts, flour, powdered sugar, granulated sugar and salt.
 Mix well.

-- Pour peanut oil over the peanut mixture and knead with your fingers until a dough forms.
+- Pour in the peanut oil and use your fingers to gently knead the mixture until a dough forms.

 Nutrition